 - This ad space is paid.

-- It’s not powerful in the message it communicates, however fresh.
+- It’s not compelling in the message it communicates, however fresh.

-Verdict: I only see this as a borderline guerilla marketing idea.
+Verdict: This is a borderline guerilla marketing idea.

 Is this a guerilla marketing example by Snickers?

-I found this ad under “guerilla marketing ideas” on Google.
+I found this Snickers ad under “guerilla marketing ideas” on Google.